bennyhuo/KotlinBlogTranslation/original/Kotlin Evolves How to Keep Your Code Up.md

 ### Quick Fixes

 With a <em>Quick Fix</em> you can fix a deprecation warning when you press `Alt+Enter` on it: available options will appear that fix an individual warning or all such warnings in the entire project.
 Deprecated language constructs and library functions will be replaced by newer versions.
-Please note that for the quick fix to work correctly on library functions, <strong>the sources of the standard library must be attached to your project</strong>.
+Please note that for the quick fix to work correctly on library functions, **the sources of the standard library must be attached to your project**.
 ### Project-Wide Code Cleanup

 Quick fixes are good when you have located the deprecated usage already, but since we have deprecated a lot of things recently, it may not be a viable option to look for each individual usage.
 In such a case, you can apply these fixes in bulk with an IDE action “<em>Analyze | Code Cleanup</em>“.